Solution | Demand Forecast#

 company_forecasts

-Revenue forecasting can be approached in two main ways:
+You can approach revenue forecasting in two main ways:

-Bottom-Up Approach: This method predicts the quantity of “product” sold at a granular level (e.g., units per product or category) and multiplies by price to estimate revenue.
+Bottom-Up Approach: This method predicts the quantity of “product” sold at a granular level (for example, units per product or category) and multiplies by price to estimate revenue.
 Forecasts are based on prior sales data and drivers at the same or higher granularity, such as weather, holidays, or customer/product attributes.
-If this describes your use case, then this Demand Forecast Solution can be used.
+If this describes your use case, then you can use this Demand Forecast Solution.

 Each approach lends itself more readily to different industries and expectations.
-Top-down approaches are most often seen when firms are selling bundles of products, or generating streams of revenue, such that counting individual products with consistent specific prices is not well matched to their business reality.
+Top-down approaches are most often seen when firms are selling bundles of products, or generating streams of revenue, such that counting individual products with consistent specific prices isn’t well matched to their business reality.

 You can follow along with the sample project in the Dataiku gallery.